-With both federal and Ontario funding making weekly appearances in government funding news, it may feel like Western Canadian grants and loans aren’t as available or prevalent for small businesses.
-But fear not, government funding programs for Canadian businesses in provinces such as Manitoba are also available for a multitude of funding options including COVID-19 impact recovery, hiring and training, tech adoption, innovative research, and business expansion.
+With both federal and Ontario funding making weekly appearances in government funding news, it may feel like Western Canadian grants and loans aren’t as available for small businesses.
+However, government funding programs for Canadian businesses in western provinces including Manitoba are also available for funding options such as clean technology and sustainability improvements, hiring and training, tech adoption and adaption, innovative research, business expansion, and more.

 Is your business located in Manitoba?
-Learn about which small business grants and loans may be applicable to support your current or upcoming projects.
+Learn about which small business grants and loans may be applicable to support your current or upcoming projects in this article.

 Browse these programs to learn more about government funding for Manitoba businesses.

 Manitoba Small Business Grants

 Government grants are non-repayable funding towards the strong support of economic growth or innovation.
 Here are a few Manitoba-specific grants currently available to take advantage of if your business has a project that meets the eligibility criteria.

 The Canada-Manitoba Job Grant (CMJG) is a provincial stream of the Canada Job Grant (CJG) program.
 The CMJG offers government grants to employers training new and existing Canadian employees to improve their employability and in-demand skillsets.